Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 = I'd like to donate. =

 Thanks!
 The donation button assumes $5.00 USD.
 But feel free to adjust that amount up or down as you feel it's appropriate.
-I'm a retired guy who's living off his savings, so every little bit helps.
+I'm a retired guy who's living off his savings, so every bit helps.

 If you use Markup-by-Attribute and want to see me continuing support for it, I encourage you to encourage me with a small donation.

 == Screenshots ==

-1. Note the addition of the "Markup (or markdown)" field on the bottom of the `Add new *attribute*` panel of the attribute editor.
+1. Note the addition of the “Markup (or markdown)” field on the bottom of the `Add new *attribute*` panel of the attribute editor.
-2. Note the addition of the "Markup (or markdown)" field on the bottom of the `Edit *attribute*` screen of the attribute editor.
+2. Note the addition of the “Markup (or markdown)” field on the bottom of the `Edit *attribute*` screen of the attribute editor.
 3. The regular price is $18.95.
 Markup by Attribute added $6 for a logo and $1.42 for extra large.
 4. The customer sees the full range of sale prices available and how much each option costs, plus a clear description of the breakdown.
 5. Markdowns (negative markups) can be used as well.